Single-Family Rental Investment Trends Report Q3 2023

 For more affordable housing research and insights, visit arbor.com/articles

-5 Total is based on data retrieved from HUD’s Office of Policy Development and Research; data are through 2022.
+2 The total is based on data retrieved from HUD’s Office of Policy Development and Research as of the end of 2023.

 Disclaimer